Who is eligible for funding under the program?

 Find out more about the feasibility criteria (PDF, 98.77 KB).

-Water Infrastructure NSW has established an expert panel to review proposals against the criteria for full projects and feasibility projects.
+The Water Group has established an expert panel to review proposals against the criteria for full projects and feasibility projects.
 The panel includes water experts from the Department of Planning and Environment, experts in socio-economic analysis both from within the NSW Government and an external expert, as well as an independent probity advisor.